 Turn a capacitive proximity sensor into a level sensor.
-This is ideal for tanks and vessels that you cannot drill through the side for mounting.
+This is ideal for tanks and vessels you cannot drill through the side for mounting.

 Wrap the bare wire around the sensing head and extend it to the length you need to detect.
-Insulate the wire using electrical tape all the way down, but leave the end exposed.
+Insulate the wire using electrical tape, but leave the end exposed.
 This acts as an antenna.
-Anything touching the end will now be detected.
-I have used 14 and 12 AWG wire, depending on the application.
+Anything touching the end will now be seen.
+I have used 14 and 12 AWG wires, depending on the application.

 Some quick information about capacitive proximity sensors.

 A capacitor is defined as two electrically charged plates separated by a dielectric.
-In the case of a capacitive proximity sensor, the dielectric is the material that you are trying to detect.
+In the case of a capacitive proximity sensor, the dielectric is the material you are trying to detect.
 As the material moves closer to the electrostatic field of the sensor, oscillation begins.
 It will get past a threshold and trigger the output to switch.

 Some common dielectric constants for material: